To know more about a summer checklist, textbook info, school supplies info, and much more, check out U of T’s Engineering Guide to First Year.

 Personal Take #1: Historically, some courses (e.g. PHY180) have required students to purchase textbooks for online homework.
 However, make sure to check with professors to see if there is a homework-only option.
 In previous years, students were often offered a textbook + online submission package for ECE159 but were able to get only the access codes for homework for a cheaper price by emailing the professor.

-Personal Take #2: If you really want a physical copy, you should consider getting the Stewart textbook, which is used in Calculus I and II in first year (ESC194 & ESC195), as well as in second year (AER210).
+Personal Take #2: If you really want a physical copy, you should consider getting the Stewart textbook, which is used in ESC194 and ESC195 in first year and AER210 in second year.
 You can also find extra copies of older editions in the common room.

 No matter how you study, you’re probably going to need a solid backpack or bag to bring all your supplies to class.
 The size and type of bag that’s right for you will vary depending on your study strategy and learning style.
-If you’re planning to just bring a tablet for note taking you can select a small compact bag.
-However, if you are bringing every one of your notebooks/textbooks in, you will need a heavy-duty backpack with industrial straps.
+If you’re planning to just bring a tablet for note taking you can select a small, compact bag.
+However, if you’re bringing every one of your notebooks/textbooks, you’ll need a heavy-duty backpack with industrial straps.
 Regardless of your pick, we recommend a bag or backpack that fulfills these requirements:

-• Water resistant material to help keep all your electronic devices safe in case of a downpour
+- Water resistant material to help keep your electronic devices safe in case of a downpour

 Other Organizational Materials